wkumari/draft-harkins-owe/README.md

-Harkins & Kumari        Expires February 23, 2017               [Page 8]
+Harkins & Kumari         Expires April 27, 2017                 [Page 8]

-Internet-Draft      Opportunistic Wireless Encryption        August 2016
+Internet-Draft      Opportunistic Wireless Encryption       October 2016

    includes the PMKID in its 802.11 association response, otherwise it